top of page

 Is an EICR mandatory for landlords in West London?

 Yes.
-Under the ‘Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020’, landlords must ensure that electrical installations in their rented properties are inspected and tested by a qualified person at least every 5 years.
+Under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020, landlords must ensure electrical installations are inspected and tested by a qualified person at least every 5 years.

 How long does it take to receive the EICR report?